 Join the Carnegie Mellon University Community

-Our employees often collaborate with campus on projects and research, fostering innovation and creativity.
-Many serve as adjunct faculty members, and even more take classes and continue their education through the university.
 The benefits of being part of our community go beyond the classroom.
 All employees have access to the university’s amenities, including the libraries and gymnasiums, free transportation on the Pittsburgh Port Authority Transit System, credit union membership, and more.

 Employees receive their benefits through Carnegie Mellon University, including